Skip to content

 • if neither an MLT feature ID column nor --polygon-id-col is available, the command reports an error

-• for PMTiles written by punkst hex2pmtiles, which contains only hexagons, a shortcut is taken by using the stored hexagonal grid coordinates to build the geometry instead of recovering it from the encoded geometry
+• for PMTiles written by punkst poly2pmtiles in hex mode, which contains only hexagons, a shortcut is taken by using the stored hexagonal grid coordinates to build the geometry instead of recovering it from the encoded geometry

 • for generic polygon inputs, uses the finest input zoom level to recover one canonical polygon per ID before building parent levels